 While users of free legal aid express the need to choose their own lawyer, some courts do not support this option.
 The main reasons cited are the risk of favoritism towards certain lawyers, uneven distribution of assignments, potential abuses as well as previous negative experiences in criminal proceedings, where allowing defendants to choose from the list of ex officio lawyers (where representation is mandatory) led to significant inefficiencies.
 The courts reported that defendants often requested high-profile lawyers who were frequently unavailable or unwilling to take on additional cases, which caused delays and necessitated repeated reappointments.
 A similar dynamic in the free legal aid system could undermine its effectiveness and fairness, particularly if popular lawyers become overburdened while others remain underutilized.
 Instead, the court in Herceg Novi proposes that the selection of lawyers be carried out by a court expert team-judges or advisors-who, based on experience and the nature of the case, could assess who is most competent for the specific case.
 They also suggest a limitation whereby the same lawyer could not be assigned again until all others on the list have been allocated.
+Se

 Additionally, the interviewees also pointed out the lack of adequate information - more than half of the respondents learned about their right to free legal aid through friends or acquaintances, while six of them said that the police did not provide information about this right when they reported violence.
-Thus, out of a total of 2,865 criminal and misdemeanour proceedings for acts of domestic violence in 2024, only 114 persons requested free legal aid, which amounts to just 3.9 percent.
-In this regard, the Basic Court in Berane has emphasized the importance of raising public awareness about the right to free legal aid, especially among vulnerable groups.
+In this regard, the Basic Court in Berane has emphasized the importance of raising public awareness about the right to free legal aid, especially among vulnerable groups.83

 All expressed satisfaction with the efficiency of the assignment of a lawyer and praised the work of the court staff.
 However, one user reported a serious concern - she informed the court that her assigned lawyer had requested money from her, despite legal aid being free of charge.
 The court advised her to refer the lawyer directly to them and reportedly spoke with him, but according to the user, the lawyer continued to request payment.
-According to the Statute of the Bar Association of Montenegro, requesting a fee from a client whom the lawyer is obligated to represent free of charge constitutes a serious breach of the lawyer's duties (Article 89, paragraph 1, item 25).
+According to the Statute of the Bar Association of Montenegro,84 requesting a fee from a client whom the lawyer is obligated to represent free of charge constitutes a serious breach of the lawyer's duties (Article 89, paragraph 1, item 25).
 Such misconduct may result in penalties including a fine, temporary removal from the Register of Lawyers, or permanent deletion from the Register (Article 91).

-This raises concerns about the effectiveness of the aforementioned mechanisms in place to address misconduct and protect users from potential abuse within the system.87 In this regard, the
+This raises concerns about the effectiveness of the aforementioned mechanisms in place to address misconduct and protect users from potential abuse within the system.85 In this regard,

-78 X.X (38), Podgorica, victim of domestic violence; X.X.
+77 X.X (38), Podgorica, victim of domestic violence; X.X.
 (44), Podgorica, child victim of peer violence; X.X.
 (54), Podgorica, victim of domestic violence; X.X.
-(65), Podgorica, victim of domestic violence; interviews conducted by Maja Boričić, CINCG, June 2025.
+(41), Podgorica, victim of domestic violence; X.X.
+(65), Podgorica, victim of domestic violence.

-79 This view is shared by the courts in Ulcinj, Pljevlja, Bar, Bijelo Polje and Herceg Novi.

-80 Response of the Basic Court in Berane, Case No. V Su 214/25, dated June 19, 2025.
+This view is shared by the courts in Ulcinj, Pljevlja, Bar, Bijelo Polje and Herceg Novi.
+Response of the Basic Court in Berane, Case No. V Su 214/25, dated June 19, 2025.

-81 Response of the Basic Court in Pljevlja dated June 10, 2025, Response of the Basic Court in Bar, Case No. V Su 423/25 dated June

-^{20, 2025,} and Response of the Basic Court in Ulcinj, No. V. Su.
+80 Response of the Basic Court in Pljevlja dated June 10, 2025, Response of the Basic Court in Bar, Case No. V Su 423/25 dated June 20, 2025, and Response of the Basic Court in Ulcini, No. V. Su.
 115/25 dated June 13, 2025.

-82 Basic Court in Herceg Novi, Case No. I 18 Su 24/25, dated June 12, 2025.
+81 Basic Court in Herceg Novi, Case No. I 18 Su 24/25, dated June 12, 2025.